fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Visitors
 ---

 Fumi is an undergraduate student majoring in Computational Biology at Harvey Mudd College.
-He is currently particularly interested in both molecular and evolutionary genetics.
+He is particularly interested in both molecular and evolutionary genetics.

 Fumi has completed research projects in molecular genetics, evolutionary development, and behavioral biology at the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, and Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>.